It’s time to take a look at some stylish performances by dancing monsters, villains, and spooks from tv and movies.

 Peter Lorre is perfection as a horror movie villain.

 Peter Lorre’s facial expressions in suspenseful horror films were meant to be chilling.
 Accordingly, he used his large, bulging eyes to send a sinister message to his victims.
-Therefore, he usually didn’t need to actually say much.
+Therefore, he didn’t need to actually say much.

 His Big Break came quickly.